lumbermixalot/RenderJoy/README.md

 `cmake -B build -S . -G "Visual Studio 16 2019"`

 5. Build the game project.
-Compile the *Editor* target using the generated solution at *'.\build\RenderJoyDemoProject.sln'*, or equuivalent if you chose another game project.
+Compile the *Editor* target using the generated solution at *'.\build\RenderJoyDemoProject.sln'*, or equivalent if you chose another game project.